These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips!

 Yes.
 You can use erythritol with monk fruit extract to make cookies sugar free.

 To make vegan oatmeal cookies you will have to use vegan butter like Earth Balance, which I think will work great.
-I think if you learn how to make a flax egg or chia egg instead of eggs, the recipe will work but cookies will turn on a softer side like these treats.
+I think if you learn how to make a flax egg or chia egg instead of eggs, the recipe will work but cookies will turn on a softer side.

 Healthy oatmeal cookies with chocolate chips.

-Healthy Oatmeal Cookies are soft, moist, chewy, and loaded with dark chocolate chips.
-Whip these healthy cookies in 30 minutes and enjoy warm right out of the oven!
+These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips!

 Servings 20 cookies